 - a.
 County Cup competitions shall be governed by the respective Cup Rules as published and amended from time to time by the Association. - b.
-Clubs competing in the Semi-Finals and Finals of County Cup competitions the surnames and forenames of their intended squad, together with other relevant details, for inclusion in a programme.
+In addition to squad lists required by cup rules clubs competing in the Semi-Finals and Finals of County Cup competitions must send to the Association, not less than seven days prior to the match, any other relevant details requested by the Association for inclusion in the match day programme.
 It is the Clubs responsibility to ensure the eligibility of players taking part in the match. - c.
 Six-a-side and other contests of this nature are absolutely prohibited without the sanction of the Association.
-Sanction must be obtained also for the playing of Benefit matches, making collections on grounds and presentation to players.
+Sanction must also be obtained for the playing of Benefit matches, making collections on grounds and presentation to players.
 Clubs applying for permission to play a Charity or Benefit match shall state specifically the object of such match, the proposed date and place where the match is to be played.
-In the event of permission being granted, a balance sheet certified by a qualified accountant together with the vouchers must be sent to the Chief Executive within 14 days after playing such match.
+In the event of permission being granted, a balance sheet together with the vouchers must be sent to the Chief Executive within 14 days after playing such match.

-9. Discipline, Appeals and Unfulfilled Fixture Expenses
+9. Misconduct, Discipline and Appeals